MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-server-update-services/plan/plan-your-wsus-deployment.md

 - Server hardware requirements to enable WSUS role are bound to hardware requirements.
 The minimum hardware requirements for WSUS are:

   - **Processor:** 1.4 gigahertz (GHz) x64 processor (2 Ghz or faster is recommended)
-  - **Memory:** WSUS requires an additional 2 GB of RAM more than what is required by the server and all other services or software.
+  - **Memory:** WSUS requires an additional 2 GB of RAM apart from what's required by the server and all other services or software.
   - **Available disk space:** 40 GB or greater is recommended
-  - **Network adapter:** 100 megabits per second (Mbps) or greater (1GB is recommended)
+  - **Network adapter:** 100 megabits per second (Mbps) or greater (1 GB is recommended)

   > [!NOTE]
   > These guidelines assume that WSUS clients are synchronizing with the server every eight hours with a total of 30,000 clients.
 If they synchronize more often, there will be a corresponding increment in the server load.